See the $135 million underwater lab designed by Fabien Cousteau and Yves Béhar

 Cousteau points out that pulling specimens out of the water degrades their chemical composition, so studying more species underwater could give us cleaner data.
 Furthermore, when scuba diving, scientists have a limited oxygen supply, plus they need to allow time for their body to acclimate to changing pressures.
 This puts a natural limiter on just how much research they can do.
 A lab would turn the ocean into something more like a day at the office, allowing researchers to put in true 8- to 10-hour days 60 feet below the surface.
 Or, they can use Proteus like a launchpad, sending a drone or submarine even deeper into the ocean.
 Without having to worry about dive logistics and 12- to 18-hour decompression in between, Cousteau believes a scientist living underwater has the capacity to do 30-40 times the research that one living on ground can in the same time.

-So two years ago, Cousteu teamed up with Yves Béhar’s design studio, Fuseproject, to introduce his vision of an underwater lab like the world has never seen.
-The results of that work are the renders you see here: a curvaceous, subaquatic building planned to be installed in Curacao if Cousteu can secure the funding.
+So two years ago, Cousteau teamed up with Yves Béhar’s design studio, Fuseproject, to introduce his vision of an underwater lab like the world has never seen.
+The results of that work are the renders you see here: a curvaceous, subaquatic building planned to be installed in Curacao if Cousteau can secure the funding.

 Proteus is almost impossibly ambitious.
 It’s roughly 10 times the size of Aquarius, the world’s only underwater lab currently in operation, where Cousteau set the record for underwater living when he spent 31 days at the station in 2014.
 That was a tough stint of time, Cousteau explains, as Aquarius is about the size of a school bus with a capacity for just six people living in snug proximity.

-“It’s antiquated technology in so many ways,” says Cousteu.
+“It’s antiquated technology in so many ways,” says Cousteau.
 “It has limitations.
 Space-wise, it can’t accommodate everything you need for long-term deployment.”

 Proteus, on the other hand, is designed for long-term habitation.
 Its core geometry consists of two squat cylinders that spiral together, built from the metals and composites found in ship hulls.
 On the inside, that means a ramp connects two floors, allowing around a dozen scientists to walk and exercise through the space in a seamless loop.
 The design is expandable, but it can’t be easily built up or down, like a building on land would be.